capmichal/genetic_algo/README.md

 - maybe a SequenceMatcher is not the best algo, ratio() is probably not a good choice, maybe we should look for how many letters are not correct?
 - there is NEVER a situation when og_gen is better than the new one, shouldnt it happen from time to time?

+takeway:
+while using difflib SequenceMatcher, with MUTATION_RATE=0.5, generation_len=50, off_per_parent=(1,3), sometimes even 1000 iterations were not enough using RATIO to measure how close we are, is really not effective, we should definitely use hamming distance, meaning we should look how many letters we got wrong